 Should You Buy A Brand New Or Resale Property Today?

-An evergreen question among property buyers is whether going for a new launch with a 4-5 years waiting period or or a resale home with immediate occupation availability is a better choice.
+An evergreen question among property buyers is whether going for a new launch with a 4–5-year waiting period, or a resale home with immediate occupation availability, is the better choice.

 Let's examine both.